GeneCloud1485/Drama-in-History/docs/4_combat/Archive/Updated_Combat_Summary.md

 1. **Unheld**
 	1. No effect
 2. **Held**
-	1. Partial hold which attracts a 2Rd disadvantage
+	1. Partial hold
 	2. Both parties can be Held
 	3. Holding requires 1+ free hand
+	4. Limits some movement & approach
 3. **Restrained**/Lock
-	1. Firmly held with a 4Rd disadvantage
+	1. Firmly held with a 2Rd disadvantage
 4. **Overpowered**
 	1. Held with a 4Rd disadvantage
 	2. And at a minimum Knocked-Back effect (a further 2Rd)